-All Initiating Documents in Criminal and Magistrate Cases.
-This includes complaints, informations, and indictments.
+Initiating Documents in Criminal and Magistrate Cases

+All complaints, informations, and indictments are filed conventionally, scanned by the Court and uploaded into the CM/ECF System.

-Documents filed by Pro Se Litigants and Other Non CM/ECF Users.
-Pro se litigants and other non CM/ECF users shall file paper originals and one copy of all complaints, pleadings, motions, affidavits, briefs, and other documents.
-The Clerk will scan these original documents and upload to the ECF System.
+Documents filed by Pro Se Litigants and Other Non-CM/ECF Users

+Pro se litigants and other non-CM/ECF users shall file paper originals and one copy of all complaints, pleadings, motions, affidavits, briefs, and other documents.
+The Clerk will scan these original documents and upload to the CM/ECF System.